Virtual Lobby Tools

 Speed Networking: timer renew

-In the image on the left, the Profile lock is disabled and the attendee profile is displayed.
-In the image on the right, the profile lock is enabled and no profile is displayed, which means that personal data will not show up and a regular popup to request a video call will be displayed.
+In the image on the left, Profile lock is disabled and the attendee profile is displayed.
+In the image on the right, Profile lock is enabled and no profile is displayed.
+With Profile lock enabled, personal data will not show up and a regular popup to request a video call will be displayed instead.

-In the image on the left, the Welcome card is being displayed.
-In the image on the right, the welcome card is hidden.
+In the image on the left, the Welcome card being displayed.
+In the image on the right, the Welcome card is hidden.

 Hide sponsor logo